r-pad/r-pad.github.io/README.md

 More documentations can be found [here](https://jekyllrb.com/docs/).

 ### If encountering installation issues of Ruby:
 1. Ubuntu and Ruby versions needs to match correctly.
 In my experience, Ubuntu 20.04 did not work with apt package installation because it installed Ruby 2.7 and Ubuntu 20.04 required Ruby 3.x.
-In such cases, install Ruby using Rbenv as shown in the 2nd method [here] (https://phoenixnap.com/kb/install-ruby-ubuntu).
+In such cases, install Ruby using Rbenv as shown in the 2nd method [here](https://phoenixnap.com/kb/install-ruby-ubuntu).

 ## Setup on Windows